Hazlewoods Charity of the Year 2017/18 - Scoo-B-Doo

-We are delighted to announce that our staff have raised a total of £11,273.26 for Sue Ryder’s Leckhampton Court Hospice, our charity of the year for 2016/17.
+We are delighted to announce that our staff have raised a total of £17,100 for Scoo-B-Doo, our Charity of the Year for 2017/18.

 Hazlewoods Charity of the Year 2015/16 - Stroud Beresford Group

 An organisation that supports victims of domestic abuse was adopted as the Charity of the Year by Hazlewoods.